eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 * For each series: topic name, field path, max data points, label, color, and visibility.
 * Chart name, legend visibility, pause state, expand state, and whether data points are shown.
 * Y-axis lock and range (X-axis lock and range are not saved).

+:ref:`Custom Series <custom_series_panel>`

+* All :ref:`custom series <custom_series_panel>` defined in the session, including each series' name, its data-source bindings, global variables, and JavaScript formula.
+Custom series are saved with the workspace regardless of whether they are currently plotted on any chart, and can also be exported to and imported from a separate ``.json`` file independently of the workspace.

 :ref:`Publisher Panes <publisher_pane>`